 Independent, fundamental asset class analysis

 Litman Gregory’s globally diversified, risk-managed portfolio strategies are based on rigorous, independent research and a disciplined process that seeks the highest conviction before enacting any investment decision.
-We make these portfolios available to advisors through AdvisorIntelligence and via select turnkey asset management platforms.
+We make our asset allocation guidance available to advisors through AdvisorIntelligence and via select turnkey asset management platforms.

 Our Approach to Asset Allocation